 Lester was reelected to the House in November 1890, defeating Republican candidate S.C.
 Adams by a substantial margin, 10, 569 votes to 1, 360.
 During his two terms in Congress Lester served on the Committees on Railroads and Canals, the Committee on Expenditures in the Department of Justice, and the Committee on Alcohol and Liquor Traffic.
-He refused to be a candidate for a third term in 1892, preferring to return to his church and ministerial work in Virginia.
+He refused to be a candidate for a third term in 1892, preferring to return to his ministerial work in Virginia.

-After retiring from Congress, Lester served as the moderator and clerk of the New River Primitive Baptist Association and was later the President of the People's Bank of Floyd County for over two decades.
+After retiring from Congress, Lester served as the moderator and clerk of the New River Primitive Baptist Association and was later held the post of President of the People's Bank of Floyd County for over two decades.
 In June 1898 he married Emmette Harris, the daughter of one of his fellow church elders.
 The Lester's are recorded as having three children, Posey Green Jr. (1899-1981), Masten Harris (1900-1970) and Annie Mae (1903-1983).
-Posey and Emmette were married for three decades and continued active church work until his death at age 78 on February 9, 1929 in Virginia.
+Posey and Emmette were married for three decades and continued in active church work until his death at age 78 on February 9, 1929 in Virginia.
 Emmette Lester survived her husband by several years, dying in 1937 at age 72, and both were buried in the Evergreen Burial Park in Roanoke, Virginia.

 The rare portraits of Mr. Lester shown above are worth mention, as it marks the first time that I've actually seen a portrait of him.
 The first portrait appeared in a December 1889 edition of the Pittsburgh Dispatch, and this newspaper also gives an excellent write up on Lester's political naivete, as well as his church work.
 For many years Lester remained one of the "faceless" politicians in the SNIAPH book, and it seemed as if I'd never locate a picture of him.
 The Library of Congress website Chronicling America (which is entirely devoted to archived newspapers from across the United States) came to my rescue in that regard, and I am extremely happy to have discovered it!